farm-raised fish vs wild caught

 Wild-caught fish are not without fault, and overfishing has decimated certain species so badly they may never fully recover.
 Habitat destruction and bycatch are other factors that negatively affect the environment.

 Bycatch refers to the process of catching unwanted species, usually through trawling or dredging catch methods.
+As people enter new regions of the water they’re not used to fishing in, collateral damage in the form of bycatch increases.
 Unwanted types of fish and other aquatic animals, like turtles, can end up in the catch.

 Farm-Raised Fish vs. Wild Caught, Moving Forward